Premphase 14 / 14 Side Effects

 101. Oppenheim G "A case of rapid mood cycling with estrogen: implications for therapy."
 J Clin Psychiatry 45 (1984): 34-5

-It is possible that some side effects of Premphase 14 / 14 may not have been reported.
-These can be reported to the FDA here.
-Always consult a healthcare professional for medical advice.
+Some side effects of Premphase 14 / 14 may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Premphase 14/14 (conjugated estrogens / medroxyprogesterone)